Star Wars: Bounty Hunter: Development and release

-Their concept artists looked to the team's favorite graphic novels for inspiration and the concept artwork by Ralph McQuarrie, Doug Chiang, Joe Johnston, and others who worked on the Star Wars films.
-They were given access to the Episode II script and concept art early on before the film came out.
+Concept artists looked to the team's favorite graphic novels for inspiration and the concept artwork by Ralph McQuarrie, Doug Chiang, Joe Johnston, and others who worked on the Star Wars films.
+The developers were given access to the Episode II script and concept art early on before the film came out.
 LucasArts created storyboarded scripts of their cutscenes and gave them to ILM, who developed them into cinematic cutscenes.
 Knoles envisioned the level layouts and then consulted with lead level designer David Wehr and his level designers.
-They created a bubble map of the levels that they worked from to determine details in what the player would face and be able to do.
+A bubble map of the levels was created from which they worked to determine details in what the player would face and be able to do.
 The team made a new engine for the game to be able to do what they wanted.
 The graphic designers worked concurrently with the level designers to create the environments, which the level designers then used to better visualize what they were trying to do.
 Knoles had previously been involved in the development of the Super Star Wars trilogy for the Super NES and often referred to those games when describing certain aspects of Star Wars: Bounty Hunter to the team.

 Industrial Light & Magic and Skywalker Sound assisted in the creation of the game, which was the first collaboration between LucasArts and ILM in the field of in-game cinematics.
 Knoles said LucasArts and ILM learned a great deal from their cooperation, which allowed ILM to try new methods for creating scenes, as well as new tools and techniques.
 LucasArts provided ILM with models, textures, and a storyboarded script, and then applied their cinematic expertise in adapting the script into dynamic and visually stunning films.
 The sound designers of LucasArts and the sound designers at Skywalker Sound worked together to create the game soundtrack.
 Skywalker Sound made sounds directly for game animations and events, and created foley sounds.